Skip to content

 C&P exams are only necessary when the VA needs more information to determine the extent of your disability, the connection between your service and disability, or the value of your compensation.

-The VA typically requests a C&P exam when you don’t offer substantial medical evidence to support the claim.
+The VA typically requests a C and P exam when you don’t offer substantial medical evidence to support the claim.
 Medical evidence that can be used to support a disability claim includes doctor and hospital reports, test results, and other supporting documents.
 Medical evidence is also a crucial component of a successful VA claim; check out this article on obtaining a credible medical nexus letter (a nexus letter is a critical element of medical evidence for your claim).

 ves c&p exam

-How Important is a Favorable C&P Exam?
+How Important is a Favorable C and P Exam?

 If you can’t make your appointment, call the VA as soon as possible to reschedule.
 Document the date and time of the call and the name of the person you speak with to reschedule your appointment.

-Top 5 C&P Exam Tips [NEW Strategies for 2022!]
+Top 5 C&P Exam Tips [Video]

 The VA allocates disability benefits for every service-related condition, so you may need a different C&P Exam (or they may all be done simultaneously) for each condition you have.